TradeStation vs. E*Trade Introduction

 Investment Lineups

-- Bonds and bond equivalents
+- Bonds and similar investments

-- Stocks (including over-the-counter and foreign shares)
+- Stocks (including OTC and foreign stocks)

 - Options